myerco/CafeGeek/docs/unreal-engine/unreal_engine_entendo_blueprint.md

 <a name="7"></a>
 ## 7. Atividades
 <a name="7.1"></a>
-### 7.1 - Crie um level apresentar uma mensagem na tela.
+### 7.1 - Crie um level para apresentar uma mensagem na tela.

 #### Regras
 1. Utilize variáveis para parametrizar a mensagem.